-- How quickly do we need to decide on treatment?
+- How quickly do I need to decide on treatment?

 - What should I do to be ready for treatment?

 - How long will treatment last?
-What will it involve?
+What will it be like?
 Where will it be done?

 - How will this treatment affect my voice?
 If my larynx is removed, what are the options for restoring my voice?